korewaChino/mkbsd-rs/README.md

 This obviously eats a lot of bandwidth and may anger GCP's ratelimits, so use responsibly.

+## Why?

+1. the original code isn't fast enough for me I have a 1GbE connection
+2. This thing is embarrassingly parallel
+3. I love free shit
+4. My 1GbE plan is cheaper than this app

+## Aren't you stealing from artists?

+yea, but so is piracy in general. if you really like what you see just pay for it, see `LICENSE` for my full opinion

 ## Usage

 1. [Get Rust](https://rustup.rs)